-The German Federal Constitutional Court in 1989.
-Photo via Wikimedia Commons.
-Collage by the author
+The Federal Constitutional Court in 1989.
+Photo via.
+Collage by the author.

-To find out exactly what they hope their petition will achieve, I called up the man behind the initiative, Professor Lorenz Böllinger from the University of Bremen.
+To find out exactly what they hope their petition will achieve, I called up the mastermind behind the initiative, Professor Dr Lorenz Böllinger, from the University of Bremen.

-VICE: What are you aiming to do with this petition?
+VICE: Alright Professor Böllinger.
+What are you aiming to do with this petition?

 Lorenz Böllinger: This is an attempt to basically make Parliament function again.
 Constitutionally, laws must actually be scientifically justified, and they must be checked and updated regurlarly.
 That is our objective, regardless of whether drugs are dangerous or not.
 It's more a question of whether criminal law is capable of anything.